aleshaleksey/fansys23/04-combat.md

 Unless otherwise stated, a "reaction" must be declared before the provoking action has resolved (narratively a reaction is initiated when the provoking action is still ongoing and has only just started).
 Thus a combatant does not declare their intent to parry after seeing the enemy's blade pierce their gut.
 Likewise, one cannot declare "counter-spell" after learning that the target has failed its save.
 Reactions which are triggered by specific events such as "taking damage" obviously cannot be declared until the provoking event has happened (in this case the damage has been taken).

-Likewise, the provoking action resolves before any reactions to it, although there are a few of exceptions to this rule.
+Likewise, the provoking action generally resolves before any reactions to it.
+That said, there are a few exceptions to this rule.
 Firstly, attacks of opportunity can resolve before, or after, the triggering action is completed (See "[Causality and attacks of opportunity](#causality-and-attacks-of-opportunity)").
-Secondly, the "[Swift Strike](06-abilities.md#swift-strike)" guarantees that attacks of opportunity always resolve before the action that triggers them.
+Secondly, "[Swift Strike](06-abilities.md#swift-strike)" allows attacks of opportunity to resolve before the action that triggers them.
 Lastly, when "[counter-spelling](07-magic-and-spellcasting.md#banishing-breaking-counter-spelling-and-dispelling)" the spell is countered after the casting has begun and the MP dice cost has been paid, but before it has a chance to manifest and have an effect.

 Lastly, we come back to the golden rule for reactions: "causality must be preserved".
 Thus if two actions take a similar amount of time to complete, the action that is started first, resolves first.
 Thus, a reaction, which starts *after* the action that triggers it (by definition!), also tends to be completed second.

 That said, some actions are faster than others and will resolve faster.
 For example if the provoking action is a "full round action", "sprint", or takes the whole of a turn or more to complete, the reaction will resolve first (if the reaction is to *begin* an activity that takes at least as long as the provoking action, then the activity begins immediately, but resolves after the action that provokes it).

 In some cases (usually with attacks of opportunity) reactions resolving after the triggering action would break causality.
-For example an AoO that is triggered by a target moving out of a threatened square resolves before the first 5ft of movement is complete.
+For example an attack of opportunity that is triggered by a target moving out of a threatened square resolves before the first 5ft of movement is complete.
 This is explained by melee attacks generally being very fast, but usually needing an opening, which requires a little bit of manoeuvring to set up, which is what takes most of the time.
 However, when the target turns to move, it provides that opening, allowing for an immediate attack to be made.

 ___
 ### Attacks of Opportunity

-An attack of opportunity is when a combatant exploits an opening left by another, and carries out a "basic martial manoeuvre" against its target.
-An attack of opportunity uses a character's reaction to make a single melee weapon attack or other basic combat manoeuvre, but not ranged weapon attack, spell, or other ability.
+An attack of opportunity is when a combatant exploits an opening left by another, and carries out a "[basic martial manoeuvre](#basic-martial-manoeuvres)" against its target.
+An attack of opportunity uses a character's reaction to make a single melee weapon attack or other basic combat manoeuvre.
+In general a character cannot apply an ability or spell instead of a basic combat manoeuvre, unless it is explicitly stated that the spell/ability is to be used with a "basic martial manoeuvre", eg one can use "[Elemental Strike](06-abilities.md#elemental-strike) when applying the "attack" manoeuvre as one's attack of opportunity.

 #### Provoking attacks of opportunity